Technical Debt Gradient: A Multiplicative Metric for Predicting Software Defects

 Traditional additive technical debt metrics fail to capture the non-linear growth patterns observed in production systems.
 The Technical Debt Gradient (TDG) addresses this by modeling debt accumulation through multiplicative interaction of five key factors, achieving r=0.81 correlation with post-release defects—significantly outperforming cyclomatic complexity (r=0.52) and other single-factor metrics.

-View Implementation on GitHub →
+View Pragmatic AI Labs on GitHub →

 The Multiplicative Nature of Technical Debt